apiverve/sudoku.NET-API/Readme.md

 1. Open the Solution Explorer.
 2. Right-click on a project within your solution.
 3. Click on Manage NuGet Packages..
-4. Click on the Browse tab and search for "APIVerve.API.Sudoku".
+4. Click on the Browse tab and search for "APIVerve.API.SudokuGenerator".
-5. Click on the APIVerve.API.Sudoku package, click Install.
+5. Click on the APIVerve.API.SudokuGenerator package, click Install.

 ---